verilator/verilator/docs/guide/languages.rst

 drivers.

-Tristate drivers are not supported inside functions and tasks; an inout there will be considered a two state variable that is read and written instead of a four state variable.
+Tristate drivers are not supported inside functions and tasks; an inout there will be considered a two-state variable that is read and written instead of a four-state variable.

 Functions & Tasks
 -----------------

 All functions and tasks will be inlined (will not become functions in C.)
-The only support provided is for simple statements in tasks (which may affect global variables).
+The only support provided is simple statements in tasks (which may affect global variables).

 Recursive functions and tasks are not supported.
-All inputs and outputs are automatic, as if they had the Verilog 2001 "automatic" keyword prepended.
+All inputs and outputs are automatic as if they had the Verilog 2001 "automatic" keyword prepended.
 (If you don't know what this means, Verilator will do what you probably expect, what C does.
 The default behavior of Verilog is different.)